 “Is it too hot, Aeris?”

 “It’s warm, master…you let me be warm.”
 The water came up to her neck.
-She tilted her head back on the ledge, her body suspended between.
-Logic demanded she rested below, but sensation denied this truth.
+Sea-foam soap dappled her scalp, as she tilted her head back on the ledge.
+Her broken body suspended between.
+Logic demanded she rested below, but sensation denied that truth.
 She floated.
 She flew in heaven’s embrace.
 “I was never allowed to be warm…sometimes, just sometimes, I could find a grate that wasn’t too hot to lie on.
-But one time I woke up with burns on my ribs in the shape of the heated metal.
+But one time I woke with burns on my ribs in the shape of the heated metal.
 The man who had used me beat me bloody for blocking the vent with my side.
 It hurt so much, master.
 He…struck the burnt part.
 It hurt so very much…”

 “Without what, master?”
 She kept her eyes closed.
 His voice was so very soothing.
 It echoed in here to lowest vibration, held in the air as she was the water.

 “Without anything.
 You’ll never be cold.
-You’ll never be beaten.
-You’ll never be hungry again.”
+You’ll never be hungry.
+You’ll never be beaten again.”

-“I’m going to unbind your hair, little flower.
-It needs to be cleaned, as well.
-Is that alright?”
+“I’m going to wash your hair, little one.
+Is that…is that alright?”

 “Dip your head in the water, little one,” he said, when the sheen of white spread from her crown.
 Aeris took a deep breath and slid herself forward, closing her eyes as her face sunk below.
 The haze of the water did not erase her as the Cetra resurfaced once more.
 Shimmering curtains of wetness plastered drab bangs to her cheeks.